-To book an on-site Education Program, contact Luke Murphy, Education Coordinator.
+To book an on-site Education Program, contact Ryan Jones, Education Coordinator.

 Click the links below to learn about each of our on-site educational programs, and to access their pre- and post- visit activities.
 ALL programs (except for Ice Harvest) include a one-hour guided tour of the Mill complex with demonstrations of woodworking machinery.
 If none of the themed programs meet your needs, please contact us and we will be happy to customize a program.

 The Working Mill – a basic one-hour guided tour of the Mill for all grade levels